-- 16.2.1 Describe the procedures the repair station will use to qualify and audit contractors performing maintenance functions. - 16.2.2 Contracting to Non-EASA-approved Sources.
+- 16.2.1 Describe the procedures the repair station will use to qualify and audit contractors performing maintenance functions. - 16.2.2 Contracting to Non-EASA-Approved Sources.
 If the repair station contracts a maintenance function to a non-EASA-approved source, the repair station must be appropriately rated itself to perform the work.
 This section must: - a.
 Explain that the repair station is responsible for approving for release or return to service each item on which work is performed and for ensuring its airworthiness. - b.
 Indicate that any non-EASA-approved contractor to which work is contracted must be under the control of the repair station's QAS.
 Compliance with this supplement must be ensured for each contracted maintenance function. - c.
 Explain that if the repair station cannot determine the quality of the maintenance performed under contract, the maintenance function may be contracted only to an EASA-approved facility that is able to test and/or inspect the work performed and issue an approval for release or return to service for the work performed.
-If the originating repair station must disassemble the article/item on which the maintenance function was performed under contract in order to determine the quality of the work performed, then the maintenance function should not be contracted to a non-EASA-approved source. - 16.2.3 Contracting to EASA-approved Facilities.
+If the originating repair station must disassemble the article/item on which the maintenance function was performed, then the maintenance function should not be contracted to a non-EASA-approved source. - 16.2.3 Contracting to EASA-Approved Facilities.
 This subsection should: - a.
-Explain that if the repair station sends an article to another organization that is b.
-Describe the procedures the repair station will use to determine that the EASA-approved repair station to which maintenance functions are contracted is properly certificated to perform that work.
+Explain that if the repair station sends an article to another organization that is EASA-approved and FAA-certificated, and that person or entity exercises the privileges of its certificate by assuming responsibility for approving for return to service each item on which it has worked, that process is not considered contracting a maintenance function for purposes of the responsibilities of the originating repair station. - b.
+Describe the procedures the repair station will use to determine that the EASA-approved repair station to which maintenance functions are contracted is properly certificated to perform that work. - 16.2.4 Receiving Inspections.
+This subsection: - a.
+Describes the repair station's procedures for inspecting the work performed by a contractor on an item that has been approved for release or return to service by the contractor.